United States Ski Team: History

-1860s - 1880s Early Ski Clubs and Ski Tournaments in the U.S.
+1860s–1880s early ski clubs and ski tournaments in the U.S.

 Ski clubs appeared in the United States starting in 1861, in California.
 Norwegian "snowshoe" downhill races are noted in Sierra and Rocky Mountain mining camps.
-The Nansen Ski Club of Berlin, New Hampshire, was founded by Norwegian immigrants and named in honor of Norway's legendary Arctic explorer Fridtjof Nansen.
-It continues to operate.
+The Nansen Ski Club of Berlin, New Hampshire, founded in 1872 by Norwegian immigrants and named in honor of Norway's legendary Arctic explorer Fridtjof Nansen, remains active.
 Annual ski jumping tournaments began in Great Lakes mining and timber regions.
 The Saint Paul Winter Carnival included skiing events starting in 1888.